rickstaa/stable-learning-control/docs/source/control/running.rst

 Using experimental configuration files (yaml)
 ---------------------------------------------

-The MLC CLI comes with a handy configuration file loader that can be used to load `YAML`_ configuration files.
+The BLC CLI comes with a handy configuration file loader that can be used to load `YAML`_ configuration files.
 These configuration files provide a convenient way to store your experiments' hyperparameter such that results can be reproduced.
-You can supply the CLI with an experiment configuration file using the ``--exp-cfg`` flag.
+You can supply the CLI with an experiment configuration file using the ``--exp_cfg`` flag.

-.. options:: --exp-cfg
+.. option:: --exp_cfg

     :obj:`path str`.
 Sets the path to the ``yml`` config file used for loading experiment hyperparameter.